Return to Common Sense

 In 1965, the Voter Rights Act was enacted to combat racial discrimination that denied equal access to voting.

 - The VRA now requires racial discrimination in the name of guaranteeing effective voting by certain preferred minorities (blacks and Hispanics), because of judicial interpretations and legislative amendments.

 - Effectiveness is understood as successful racial or ethnic bloc voting, with success understood as electing members of those blocs.

-- The 2006 renewal gave the section 25 years of new life, despite a complete lack of evidence that the type of systematic discrimination that led to its initial passage still exists.
+- This 50-year-old “emergency” provision has been renewed four separate times, giving the section 25 years of new life, despite a complete lack of evidence that the type of systematic discrimination that led to its initial passage still exists.